aer0ss/aerofs/docs/engineering/design/exchange-plugin.md

 The Transport Agent requires the following configuration properties to operate:
 - hostname: the hostname of the appliance.
 The URL to the REST API endpoint will be derived from the hostname.
-- certificate: the certificate of the host.
-The identity of the REST API endpoint will be verified.
 - token: an access token to use when talking to the REST API endpoint.
 The access token should be associated with an user and the Transport Agent will upload content to that user's root folder.